 What is a tomatillo?

 If you’ve never used tomatillo before, all you really need to know is to remove the papery husks, then wash the fruit well before using.
 I think you’ll enjoy discovering how well this slightly tart fruit works in this warming stew recipe.
 You might even be inspired to try it in other soup recipes.

 The sweet and sour flavors of the tomatillo mingled with the fatty pork and earthy sweetness of the sweet potato – and don’t forget the aphrodisiacs of garlic and oregano -brings the taste buds to life, appreciating the unusual and exciting sensation.

-Because the pork is so rich, I held back on the meat, adding equal parts vegetable, to give this tomatillo pork stew an energizing balance.
+Because the pork is so rich – keep in mind, this is a carnitas stew – I held back on the meat, adding equal parts vegetable, to give this tomatillo pork stew an energizing balance.
 Scooped over rice, this stew will warm you from the inside out.
 Prepare yourself for a burning desire to get naked!